top of page

 Will you help with this year’s Valle Country Fair?

-• Road Signs: This person finds a friend or two and puts up banners and signs along roadways 3-4 weeks before the fair then takes them down the Sunday after the fair.
+We are searching for someone to lead hanging roadside banners for the Fair.
+Can you help?
+This role does not take much time and requires some physical activity.
+Two to three volunteers can make easy work of it.
+This role involves putting up banners and signs along roadways 3-4 weeks before the Fair then taking them down the Sunday after the Fair.
 This job takes 3-4 hours at the most and goes faster with more people.
 This work is somewhat physical but requires no heavy lifting.
 Bob Gates has all the information on exactly where the signs go, and the Gates will train you.
 Easy peasy.
+Please contact Tracey Heiss or Julie Gates by emailing them at vcf.chairs@gmail.com or by calling directly.
+Thank you for your consideration!

 bottom of page